 That would not mean that your application has failed - merely that you are asked for further detail on your road to success.

-Our Probate Kit reflects over 30 years of probate experience, so it alerts you to many things to watch out for.
-Our Probate Kit users have an extremely high "first time success rate".
+Our Probate Kit reflects over 30 years of probate experience, so our Probate Kit users have an extremely high "first time success rate".